mr-staker/elrond-cookbook/README.md

 ### elrond_keyvault

 `key_manager` implementation.
 Reads keys from Hashicorp Vault KV V2 store and exports them into `/opt/etc/elrond/keyvault`.
+This `keyvault` directory is owned by `root` and it is only available to the `root` user.
 The keys are then copied over for each node in their `config` directory.
 They are staged into `/opt/etc/elrond/keyvault` as a node configuration may be reset during upgrades, then re-created by the `elrond_node` resource.

 This resource works only when the `validator` property is set to `true`.